Skip to main content

 Emergency help now

 • If your proof deadline is today or tomorrow: do not rely only on the portal.
-Call the DCF Public Benefits & Services Customer Call Center at 1-850-300-4323 and fax or hand-deliver the documents to your nearest Family Resource Center.
+Call the DCF Public Benefits & Services Customer Call Center at 1-850-300-4323.
+You can also fax, mail, or hand-deliver proof.
+Put your case number, name, date of birth, and phone number on each page.

-• If your EBT card was stolen, skimmed, or lost: call EBT Customer Service at 1-888-356-3281 immediately to replace the card and change the PIN.
+• If your EBT card was lost, stolen, damaged, or expired: use the official Florida EBT card page and call EBT Customer Service at 1-888-356-3281.

 What this help actually looks like in Florida

-Start here: Most Florida seniors who need food assistance or Medicaid should begin with the Office of Economic Self-Sufficiency public benefits system and its MyACCESS portal.
-Florida uses one application for Food Assistance, Medicaid, Temporary Cash Assistance, and some refugee-related help.
+Start here: Most Florida seniors who need food assistance or Medicaid should begin with the public benefits system from the Department of Children and Families.
+Florida uses one application for Food Assistance, Temporary Cash Assistance, Medicaid, and Refugee Assistance.
+Each program still has its own rules.

-That split matters for seniors: a Florida older adult may apply online in MyACCESS, then get a Medicaid notice from DCF, then have to choose a managed care plan through a different Florida contractor, and then call a local aging office for meals, caregiver help, or other non-Medicaid support.
+That split matters for seniors: an older adult may apply online in MyACCESS, get a Medicaid notice from DCF, choose a managed care plan through another system, and then call a local aging office for meals, caregiver help, or other non-Medicaid support.

-Need or program Use this Florida portal or office What it handles Important Florida caveat
+Need or program Use this portal or office What it handles Important Florida caveat

-SNAP food assistance MyACCESS Apply, renew, upload proof, check status, read notices If your upload deadline is close, use a local office or fax instead of waiting on the portal alone.
+SNAP food assistance MyACCESS Apply, renew, upload proof, check status, read notices If your upload deadline is close, use a local office or fax too.

-Nursing home or home-based long-term care Start in MyACCESS Financial eligibility and waiver or nursing-home request Florida also uses a level-of-care review and then plan choice through AHCA Choice Counseling.
+Nursing home or home-based long-term care Start in MyACCESS Financial eligibility and nursing home or waiver request Florida also uses a level-of-care review and plan-choice steps.

-Medicare Savings Programs Separate Florida path Help with Medicare premiums and sometimes cost-sharing Florida says this uses a separate Medicaid/Medicare Buy-In application or a Social Security Extra Help route, not a normal MyACCESS-only path.
+Medicare Savings Programs Separate Florida path Help with Medicare premiums and sometimes cost-sharing Florida says Medicare Buy-In uses a separate application path.

-Temporary Cash Assistance MyACCESS Cash help for qualifying households For seniors, this usually matters only if you are caring for a minor child or in another special household situation.
+Temporary Cash Assistance MyACCESS Cash help for qualifying households For seniors, this may matter if you care for a minor child or have another special household situation.

 Quick facts